 A total of 106 manatees were rescued in 2022.
-To date, three manatees have been rescued in 2023.
+To date, 10 manatees have been rescued in 2023, three related to the UME.

-In addition to the UME impacts, other health threats, like watercraft-related injuries and cold stress, remain a concern.
+Since the last report, three manatees have been released across Florida.
+Two manatees that were rehabilitated at ZooTampa were released at Apollo Beach on Jan.
+10 and one manatee that was rehabilitated at SeaWorld was released in Fort Myers on Jan.
+17. In addition to the UME impacts, other health threats, like watercraft-related injuries and cold stress, remain a concern.
 FWC biologists respond to manatees in need of rescue and FWC law enforcement officers conduct enhanced patrols and response in the areas with the highest concentrations of manatees.